For well over a decade, I’ve helped other ecommerce businesses grow, as a consultant, and a mentor.

 If you’re not looking for advice, and just want a quick run-down of how much Shopify actually costs, here’s what you need to know.

-Beyond that, Shopify has three central plans, as well as a couple of plans designed for specific use cases (like the Enterprise-level Shopify Plus plan, and the Starter plan).
+Beyond that, Shopify has three central plans, as well as three plans designed for specific use cases: the Enterprise-level Shopify Plus plan, the Starter plan, and the brand new (free) Agentic plan, which lets merchants on other platforms sell through AI assistants like ChatGPT.

 Here’s a quick run-down of the pricing for each of the main plans: